PM360 ELITE 100

 Marketing Teams: Teams from manufacturers (pharma, specialty, medical device), agencies, supplier/vendors, or some combination of the three that have achieved great marketing success as a group.

-NEW: PR Gurus: Communication experts who are masters at spreading news and good publicity.
+PR Gurus: Communication experts who are masters at spreading news and good publicity.

-NEW: Talent Acquisition Leaders: Job recruiters and HR executives with a keen eye for recognizing top talent and placing them in the right roles.
+Talent Acquisition Leaders: Job recruiters and HR executives with a keen eye for recognizing top talent and placing them in the right roles.

 Submission Criteria: There is no limit on the number of people that each organization or individual can nominate.
 However, submissions will be judged on quality, not quantity.
 In other words, nominees will not benefit from multiple submissions made by the same affiliated company.
 Companies are also encouraged to nominate individuals outside of their organizations.

 Each submission should include an application statement prepared as a Word doc and attached to the online form.
-There is no maximum length, but it should be at least 300 words.
+There is no maximum length, but it must be at least 300 words.
 Each nomination, however, must be substantial in describing what makes the individual or team exceptional and how they are influencing the industry.
 It must also clearly describe how they fit into the category or categories for which they are nominated.